 Youth Art Month state chairpersons and their state art education associations are eligible for national recognition and financial awards for their participation in Youth Art Month and their impact on K-12 visual art education.
-Through the generous support of ACMI, outstanding Youth Art Month programs are recognized at NAEA based on each state’s digital presentation documenting the state’s Youth Art Month activities.
+Outstanding Youth Art Month programs are recognized at NAEA based on each state’s digital presentation documenting the state’s Youth Art Month activities.

 The top presentation is recognized with the Claire Flanagan award, honoring the woman who originally imagined the idea of Youth Art Month over 50 years ago.

-The Claire Flanagan award winner for 2016/2017 is Debra West/Wisconsin
+The Claire Flanagan award winner for 2017/2018 is Tiffany Beltz/Wisconsin

 - Claire Flanagan Award